adamqaw/blog/README.md

 ** Update: Worked when converted today to yesterday as market data for current day was not available ✅

-** Need to find our why stock data is not being added to db ❓
+** Need to find our why stock data is not being added to db ❓ ** Update: When isolating the db model into a test.py and adding the data from the response into the db, it works.